Walter Kevin McReynolds

 McReynolds was originally a center fielder in the majors but was gradually shifted to left field in 1986.
 Thereafter in his major league career he was primarily a left fielder.

 In December 1986 the Padres traded McReynolds to the New York Mets.
 He produced for them, hitting his peak home run total of 29 in 1987.
-The following season he was in the top five in the National League in both HR and RBI, and was third in the National League MVP voting.
-In 1988 post-season play with the Mets, he slugged .536.
+The following season, 1988, he was in the top five in the National League in both HR and RBI, and was third in the National League MVP voting.
+In 1988 post-season play with the Mets, he slugged .536 in [[the NLCS against the Los Angeles Dodgers.

-McReynolds was also stealing bases well - in the period 1987-90 with the Mets, he stole 59 bases while getting caught only 10 times.
-He holds the Major League record for most Stolen Bases in a season without being caught: 21 SB to 0 CS in 1988.
+McReynolds was also stealing bases well - in the period 1987-1990 with the Mets, he stole 59 bases while getting caught only 10 times.
+He holds the Major League record for most stolen bases in a season without being caught: 21 SB to 0 CS in 1988.

 After declining somewhat with the bat in 1991, Kevin was traded to the Kansas City Royals in December in a deal that involved Bret Saberhagen.
-He spent two years with the Royals, getting between 350-375 at-bats each year.
+He spent two years with the Royals, getting between 350-375 in both 1992 and 1993.
 In 1994 he was traded back to the Mets (in a deal involving Vince Coleman) and closed out his major league career.

 As sometimes happens, McReynolds seems better than most of the comparisons shown by the similarity scores method.
 Of the ten players shown by the method, only the bottom two on the list, Jackie Jensen and Ben Oglivie, have higher lifetime Adjusted OPS+ scores than McReynolds.